 How many 1,500-year-old games can you think of that people still love today?
 That’s a trick question because there’s only one game that fits that description: chess.

 Chess is, without a doubt, the most popular and enduring game of all time.
 Known as «The Game of Kings,» you can’t go wrong adding it to any website.
-If your blog is devoted to chess discussions and strategies, it’s a no-brainer.
+Of course, if the focus of your blog is chess, adding this game is a no-brainer.

 The Chessgame Shizzle plugin can add a full chess experience to your website.
 On top of providing a fully playable chess game, there are multiple board and piece themes that you can choose from.